bob-doduk/Starlink-dishy-gen2-emulator/README.md

 2. merge it with the dtb extracted
    -> ``cat  <(dtc -I dtb qemu.dtb) <(dtc -I dtb rev3_proto2.dtb | grep -v /dts-v1/) | dtc - -o merged.dtb``

 After that, we did some trials to get the dtb working.
 You will have to add or erase parts to get it working.
-File uploaded is the one that fitted our environment.(I erased the dm-verity key part so you will have to find it in your own dts file)
+File uploaded is the one that fitted our environment.(I erased the dm-verity key part so you will have to find it in your own dts file.
+But it turns out that without the security parts, it appears to be working well)

 ### 3-3. emulate.sh file modification
 First of all, you will have to change the ``sx-serialnum`` at ``bootargs``.
 You can find your own num at the ``nt-fw.bin``.
 This was the file extracted at ``fip_a.0`` using fiptool above.